 “Sure, but first we have some parenting on our own we have to do.”

-We ride with him to Sorrento’s to make sure the station wagon is okay, and then left for the Grove.
+We ride with him to Sorrento’s to make sure the station wagon is okay, and then leave for the Grove.
 Jill answers the door and lets us in.

 “I’m so sorry we didn’t come by for Christmas, Jill,” I apologizes.